RenanPicoli/processor_demo/README.md

 # processor_demo
 Setup for testing microprocessor repo (https://github.com/RenanPicoli/microprocessor) and IIR system identification in Altera DE2-115 board

+* Tries to adapt filters of up to 8 weights (direct form I, feed-forward + feddback).
+* Implements all elements, from registers to multipliers, multiply-accumulate, fpu, except PLL.
+The number of FPGA logical elements might be a restriction.
 * A filtered audio signal is fed to the system, which performs a Full gradient IIR LMS algorithm to identify the filter used (guess its coeffients).
 * reads inputs and previous outputs from a file, applies a IIR filter, then writes the new output to data_out output.
 * Processor reads this output, compares it with the desired response, performs calculations and updates filter coefficients.